Acacia and Ants Layers (Graphing)

 An experiment in Kenya has been exploring the influence of large herbivores on plants.

-Check to see if ACACIA_DREPANOLOBIUM_SURVEY.txt
+Check to see if ACACIA_DREPANOLOBIUM_SURVEY.txt is in your workspace.

 If not, download it.